 - If your dog is prone to developing tear stains below his/her eyes, make sure to keep them clean.
 The tear stained areas below the eyes can become a breeding ground for bacteria, which can potentially cause eye infections.

-Don't forget to see your vet!
+Don’t forget to see your vet!
 A yearly exam is recommended for most pets, even if they appear to be the picture of health.
-Your vet may be able to spot issues that you missed.
+Checking the eyes is a normal part of a pet’s yearly checkup, and your vet may be able to spot eye issues that you missed.

 Remember that our pets can’t speak for themselves when something is bothering them.
 It’s up to us to be proactive about their health and to be their voice when we notice anything amiss.
 Keep your pets eyes healthy and they will surely reward you with a lifetime of adoring glances and yes, the ever persuasive puppy dog eyes!

 I enjoyed reading several of your posts.
 I found you by Blogging A to Z and I’m glad I did.
 I’ve been an animal lover my entire life and currently have one dog and four cats – all but one are rescue animals.
 Keep up the good work on the challenge! http://www.dianeweidenbenner.com I’m near 1,850 on the list 😉